stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 _The Best Thing Since Sliced Bread: the Scientist Viewer!_

 ### Changing the app
-Did you know we have already ran into limitations?
+Did you notice that we have already run into limitations?
 Some scientists don't just have a name and surname.
 My friend [Gottfried Wilhelm Leibniz](https://en.wikipedia.org/wiki/Gottfried_Wilhelm_Leibniz) - the man behind Calculus - has a middle name.
 But that is not the only case.
 [Wernher von Braun](https://en.wikipedia.org/wiki/Wernher_von_Braun) was a rocket scientist, and he has `von` in the middle of his name.
 That's not technically a middle name, but we somehow have to accept it.
-And [Pythagoras](https://en.wikipedia.org/wiki/Pythagoras), one of the pioneers of Geometry, well, we have no idea of his surname, if he ever had one.
+And [Pythagoras](https://en.wikipedia.org/wiki/Pythagoras), one of the pioneers of Geometry - well, we have no idea of his surname, if he ever had one.

 So it's time to change the name format.